 In modern times, accelerated global migration has seen unprecedented numbers of people travelling and settling for extended periods of time across the globe, often living in areas where the sun’s radiation differs from where their ancestors’ skin, hair and eye colouring evolved.

-This global migration has meant people from all corners of the globe mixing with locally established people, resulting in an explosion of genetic diversity and mixed race colour characteristics.
-Generations have consequently developed new colour profiles and unique combinations of colour characteristics.
+This global migration has meant people from all corners of the globe mixing with locally established people, resulting in an explosion of genetic diversity and mixed-race colour characteristics.
+The new generations have consequently developed unique combinations of colour characteristics and new colour expressions.

 It does not matter how different peoples’ colour characteristics are – nature has the judicious ability to combine two individual’s DNA to create a combination of colour characteristics that balance and harmonise.